-We’re the largest commercial property company in the UK with a portfolio that is a diverse mix of offices, retail, leisure in London, and retail and leisure across the rest of the country.
+We own and manage some of the most successful and recognisable property assets in the UK.
+Our portfolio is a diverse mix of offices, retail and leisure in London, and retail and leisure across the rest of the country.
 Our business model involves working with a range of suppliers in the development, maintenance, and operation of this portfolio.

 We employ c.
 630 people directly, all based in the UK.
 Most of our staff are in professional and managerial roles, at our head office in London and in our centres around the country.
 We also work with about 170 principal companies on a contracted or annual basis, usually referred to as our ‘partners’:

 - 58 companies providing hard and soft maintenance services to our properties such as cleaning and security, where contracts are usually agreed on an annual basis.

 - 30 companies providing construction contracting services where contracts are agreed on a case by case basis.
 These contracts are usually delivered using a variety of specialist trade contractors.

 - A further 81 strategic suppliers providing a range of professional and financial services.